 Your Company's purpose driven brands such as Glow & Lovely and Dove have developed their brand purpose around skills and confidence building, particularly focused on women.
-Glow & Lovely Careers is a mobile platform designed to help women create an identity for themselves by providing them career guidance, skill-based courses and information on job opportunities.
+Glow & Lovely Careers is a mobile platform As a responsible Company, we took several actions designed to help women create an identity for themselves by providing them career guidance, skill-based courses and information on job opportunities.